easyparcel/nextgen-integration-doc/AppHub/shopee/shopee_integration_guide.md

 ---
 ## Conclusion
-You've successfully set up EasyParcel Shopify integration using the Import Version!
+You've successfully set up EasyParcel Shopee integration using the Import Version!
 You will now can fulfill orders after importing to EasyParcel NextGen website.

 **You may proceed to checkout our [Shopee Import Fulfilment Steps](https://github.com/easyparcel/nextgen-integration-doc/blob/main/AppHub/shopee/shopee_fulfilment.md))**